nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 37: November 2, 2024

+- Started Module 2/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]
+- Continue Reading Chapter 7 in Python Workshop and tutorial on itertools and iterators (all day!)

 ### Day 36: November 1, 2024

 - Completed Module 1/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]